By using this site, you agree to the Privacy Policy and Terms of Use.

 One of the most well-liked activities in Blackpool, second only to visiting the Blackpool Tower, is going to Blackpool Pleasure Beach.
 Since it opened in 1896, the beach has seen an annual increase of about five million visitors.

-There is plenty to keep you (or the kids) entertained for a few hours or the full day, with ten rollercoasters and five water rides.
+There is plenty to keep you (or the kids) entertained for a few hours or the whole day, with ten rollercoasters and five water rides.

 Ride “The Big One,” Blackpool’s largest rollercoaster.
 You can easily recognize it because it dominates Pleasure Beach and is decorated in flashy red and blue.